 Fresh from graduating from the Defense Language Institute (DLI) German language course, I had just arrived in Heidelberg, Germany, for another Army tour of duty.
 After settling into my temporary quarters on post, I quickly succumbed to boredom, mainly because I had no car in which to tool around this beautiful area.
 After slipping into a restless state, I stepped out to the balcony to get some fresh air hoping to clear my head of negative thoughts.

 It was an old BMW, a faded banana yellow hoopty, which is a nickname for automobiles well beyond their heyday.
 I inspected the exterior and noticed no dents or rust.
 Check!
 The tires were so brand spanking new that I could smell the fresh rubber odor from where I was standing.
 Check!
 I opened the door and popped my head inside to look at the interior.
 Greeting me was a heavy stench of mildew plus some other unidentifiable aromas, which assaulted my nose and caused it to wrinkle at the intrusion.
 Yuck!
 I quickly retreated from the car to get back to some fresh air.
 But, the smell was the least of my upcoming string of worries.
-All I could think of was that I finally had wheels!
-I circled the car and looked through the windows to see that the interior was clean, and the dated black, white, and tan plaid tufted seats looked comfortable enough for the duration of my planned trip.
+All I could think of was that I finally had a set of wheels!
+I circled the car and looked through the windows to see that the interior was clean.
+The dated black, white, and tan plaid tufted seats looked comfortable enough for the duration of my planned trip.
 Though the car was not in pristine shape, I didn’t mind its appearance, and I would try to mask the smell with generous spritzes of Lysol disinfectant spray and a few air fresheners I planned to buy at the nearest German gas station.
 I could hardly wait to test drive it in the brisk traffic on the autobahn.

 To take advantage of the weekend, I contacted another good friend of mine, who was assigned to a dental clinic in Illesheim, Germany, which was not too far away from Heidelberg.
 She was stationed with me at Fort Polk, Louisiana.
-Both of us giggled and excitedly like two grade-school girls at the thought of reconnecting again.
+Both of us giggled excitedly like two grade-school girls at the thought of reconnecting again.
 So at her invitation, I planned to visit her for the weekend.
 I was glad that Heidelberg wasn’t too far of a drive from her location.
 She told me that she had brought her mom and her two kids along with her on her tour.
-Though I had no idea exactly where the hell Illesheim was located, I looked forward to a visit there to see them all once again.
+Though I had no idea exactly where the hell Illesheim was located, I looked forward to a visit there to see all of them once again.

 Before taking off, I checked my map and saw that Illesheim was a mere pinpoint in the middle of German farming country and was a few miles from Storck Barracks, the nearest Army Post.
 On the map, I highlighted the roads that I would have to take to get to Illesheim.